 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-The Ministry of Lands and Physical Planning (Lands Ministry) has been spearheading various projects for slightly over a year including: digitisation of records, geo-referencing of land parcel boundaries, conversion of titles, national titling amongst other institutional reforms.
+The Ministry of Lands and Physical Planning (Lands Ministry) has been spearheading various projects for slightly over a year including: the digitisation of records, geo-referencing of land parcel boundaries, conversion of titles, and national titling amongst other institutional reforms.

 We have set out below a summary of the various developments that may impact your property transactions in Kenya.

 The Sectional Properties Act, 2020 (the SPA 2020) came into force on 28 December 2020 and repealed the Sectional Properties Act, 1987 (SPA 1987).
 It provides for:

 No transitional provisions have been provided for in the SPA 2020 save with respect to existing registered long term leases where there is a 2 year window to regularize the existing long term leases by 28 December 2022.

 Pursuant to a notice issued on 9 May 2021, the Lands Ministry notified the public that long term leases prepared on the basis of architectural plans will no longer be registered with effect from 10 May 2021.

 No prior notice had been issued by Lands Ministry to the stakeholders or the general public of the intention to cease registration of long term leases.
 Further, as at the date of publication of this alert the regulations under the SPA 2020 and the practice guidelines have yet to be finalized and it is therefore unclear how the transition and registration of sectional properties will work from a practical perspective.